 nvSRAM products have been used effectively for over 15 years.
-While ease-of-use is one of the product's main system values, experience gained working with hundreds of applications has resulted in the following suggestions as best practices:
+While ease of use is one of the product's main system values, experience gained working with hundreds of applications has resulted in the following suggestions as best practices:

-The nonvolatile cells in an nvSRAM are programmed on the test floor during final test and quality assurance.
-Incoming inspection routines at customer or contract manufacturer's sites, sometimes, reprogram these values.
+■ The nonvolatile cells in an nvSRAM are programmed on the test floor during final test and quality assurance.
+Incoming inspection routines at customer or contract manufacturer's sites sometimes reprogram these values.
 Final NV patterns are typically repeating patterns of AA, 55, 00, FF, A5, or 5A.
 End product's firmware should not assume an NV array is in a set programmed state.
-Routines that check memory content values to determine first time system configuration and cold or warm boot status, should always program a unique NV pattern (for example, a complex 4-byte pattern of 46 E6 49 53 hex or more random bytes) as part of the final system manufacturing test to ensure these system routines work consistently.
-Power-up boot firmware routines should rewrite the nvSRAM into the desired state.
-While the nvSRAM is shipped in a preset state, best practice is to again rewrite the nvSRAM into the desired state as a safeguard against events that might flip the bit inadvertently (program bugs or incoming inspection routines).
+Routines that check memory content values to determine first time system configuration, cold or warm boot status, and so on should always program a unique NV pattern (for example, complex 4-byte pattern of 46 E6 49 53 hex or more random bytes) as part of the final system manufacturing test to ensure these system routines work consistently.